Parenting classes required for Florida divorces

 Florida Divorces and Parenting Class Requirement

-Divorce, parenting classes, Pasco, Hillsborough, PinellasParents filing for divorce in Florida are required to complete parenting class.
+Tampa area Divorce lawyers on parenting classes, Pasco, Hillsborough, PinellasParents filing for divorce in Florida are required to complete parenting class.
 Florida law requires parents who are divorcing and who have children under the age of 18 to take a parenting class in an effort to educate the parents on how to minimize the collateral damage to children.
 Parental conflict, especially in lengthy and high conflict divorce and child custody cases can be detrimental to the best interest of the children, and can affect them economically, emotionally, and educationally.
 The purpose is to help parents realize those effects and to provide the tools and resources to avoid potential long and short term effects of divorce.

 Florida Statutes 61.21 (b) states: